tamzidr/tamzidr/README.md

 Hello.
 I'm currently creating my debut react app over at "taskslash.com".
 I'm trying to experiment with coding and see what I like.
 Web development has been entertaining so far, but I'd like to check other things out.
 You can reach me at "tamzidr26@gmail.com".
+If you are interested in me professionaly I have a portfolio/blog over at "tamzidr.com".

 <!--
 **tamzidr/tamzidr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.